 Remove and discard approximately half of your starter from the jar.
 The texture will be very stretchy.

 Add 60 g (1⁄2 cup) of all-purpose our and 60 g (1/4 cup) of water to the jar.
 Mix with a fork until smooth.
-The texture should resemble thick-ish batter or plain Stonyfield yogurt at this point, so add more water as needed.
-Cover loosely, and let rest in your warm spot for another 24 hours.
+The texture should resemble thick-ish batter or plain Stonyfield yogurt at this point.
+Cover and let rest in your warm spot for another 24 hours.

 *Tip: During the creation process, and even after your starter has been established, a dark liquid might appear on the surface and throughout the culture.
 It has a very stinky smell, similar to rubbing alcohol or gym socks.
 This liquid is called “hooch” and is an indication that your starter needs to be fed.
 Any time you see this liquid, it’s best to remove it along with any discolored starter present.